mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 2. For the [DropOut](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Dropout.html#mindspore.nn.Dropout) API of MindSpore, this parameter indicates the retention probability (keep_prob).
 For the DropOut API of PyTorch, this parameter indicates the drop probability.
 3. The default momentum value in [BatchNorm2d](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.BatchNorm2d.html#mindspore.nn.BatchNorm2d) of MindSpore is different from that of PyTorch.
 The default value is 0.1 in PyTorch and 0.9 in MindSpore.
 For the comparison with PyTorch, see [Function Differences with torch.nn.BatchNorm2d](https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_diff/BatchNorm2d.html)

-For details about API differences, see <https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_api_mapping.html>.
+For details about API differences, see [PyTorch API Mapping](https://www.mindspore.cn/docs/en/master/note/api_mapping/pytorch_api_mapping.html).

 For example: